 West and South Coast Beaches

-If you plan on visiting Sri Lanka between December to March, we recommend heading to the beaches on the west and south coasts of the island.
+If you plan on visiting Sri Lanka between December and March, we recommend heading to the beaches on the west and south coasts of the island.
 Some of our favourite beaches lie between Galle and Tangalle.
 Some beaches are excellent for families, suitable for snorkelling and swimming in calm, gentle waters.
 Others are wild and unsheltered, offering excellent surfing opportunities.

 This part of the coast is lined with beautiful boutique beach hotels and private villas.
 Swimming is possible here in the sheltered lagoons of Unawatuna and Wijaya, so ideal for families.
 There are plenty of restaurants, bar and cafes to find delicious local and international cuisine.

-Our favourite hotels are: Frangipani Tree, Aditya
+Our favourite hotels are: Frangipani Tree, Aditya, KK Beach

 Further east, up to an hour’s drive on from Galle, you reach the towns of Mirissa and Weligama.
 There is less development here with modest guesthouses and rustic restaurants with only a few luxury hotel options.
 Between the months of December and April it’s also one of the best places in the world to see blue and sperm whales make their migratory journeys around the coast of Sri Lanka.
 Private catamarans can be hired with a crew to go in search of these incredible marine creatures.